Dr. Megan Dennis

 Research Interests / Areas of Focus

 My research interests center around the biogenesis of lysosome related organelles (LROs).
 LROs are found in a diverse array of cell types in the human body, including melanocytes (the pigment-producing cells of the hair, skin and eyes), lung epithelial cells, platelets and immune cells.
 In each of these cell types, LROs coexist with classical lysosomes, indicating that cells producing LROs have additional trafficking machinery to route cargoes towards LROs and away from classical lysosomes; however, this trafficking machinery is incompletely understood.
 Additionally, defects in LRO biogenesis result in a number of diseases, including Hermansky-Pusdlak, Griscelli and Chediak-Higashi syndromes.
+In 2019, a R15 grant was awarded to advance undergraduate research at Marist.

 In the lab, we use immortalized mouse melanocytes as a model system for investigating LRO biogenesis.
 These cells are amenable to a range of cell biology techniques, ranging from microscopy to biochemistry, and we have cell lines from mouse models of Hermansky-Pudlak Syndrome to investigate roles for individual proteins in LRO biogenesis.
 Additionally, the cells undergo a significant phenotypic change when LRO biogenesis is impaired -- shifting from pigmented to hypopigmented -- which provides a rapid mechanism for phenotypic screening of new and novel mediators of LRO biogenesis.